 Before proceeding, we should emphasize Amazon Glacier provides cold storage, as opposed to hot storage.
 Cold storage is meant for data archival and has lower storage costs, but higher usage rates, than hot storage (see our hot storage vs cold storage comparison).
 That means Glacier is great for backup, but not for things such as file syncing and sharing.

 For active file management, you’ll want a hot storage, such as Amazon S3.
-For other options, check out our best cloud IaaS review.
+For other options, check out our cloud computing reviews.

 Alternatives for Amazon Glacier

 - Low storage rates

 - Big server network